gdsbook/book/notebooks/10_clustering_and_regionalization.md

 associations (`median_age` Vs. `median_house_value`, `median_house_value` Vs. `median_no_rooms`)
 while other cells display negative correlation (`median_house_value` Vs. `pct_rented`, `median_no_rooms` Vs. `pct_rented`, and `median_age` Vs. `pct_rented`).
 The one variable
-that tends to have consistenty weak association with the other variables is `tt_work`, and in part this appears to reflect its rather concentrated distribution as seen on the lower right diagonal corner cell.
+that tends to have consistently weak association with the other variables is `tt_work`, and in part this appears to reflect its rather concentrated distribution as seen on the lower right diagonal corner cell.